phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

 end
 ```

-In the "400.json" render function, we only expect the `"User not found"` so far, so we only set that message.
+In the "400.json" render function, we only expect the `"User not found"` so far, so we only check for that message in the case statement.
 As other errors crop up in our TDD development, we can add additional error messages.

 With those implemented, our tests pass.